bagder/uncurled/mine/c-ares.md

 # c-ares

-At some point during 2003, my friend Bjorn (from Dancer) and I were discussing back and forth and planning to maybe create our own asynchronous DNS/name resolver library.
+At some point during 2003, my friend Bjørn (from Dancer) and I were discussing back and forth and planning to maybe create our own asynchronous DNS/name resolver library.
 We felt that the synchronous APIs provided by `gethostname()` and `getaddrinfo()` were too limiting in for example curl.
 We